ahmetak4n/security-tool-box/README.md

 ```bash
 nmap -h
 ```
-:exclamation: `--privileged` flag is required for use nmap
+:exclamation: `--privileged` flag is required for nmap

 # stb green
 It is a sub set of STB RED, but it more small and focused application security.
 You can find bunch of tool that useful for DevSecOps.
 It contains following tools: